aurelio-amerio/techytok/_posts/2019-12-20-lesson-scope.md

 The `let` construct can be used to introduce a new local scope.
 It is useful, for example, when you want to perform some computations but you don't want the intermediate results/variables to pollute your current scope.

-The let block will be able to access all of the local (or global) variables available in its parent scope and will have its own set of local variables.
+The let block will be able to access all the local (or global) variables available in its parent scope and will have its own set of local variables.
 It is also possible to specify some initial values to mimic the execution of a function once.

 ```julia
 a = let